 INSTRUMENTS were quite commonly used, both to support the singers and to play interludes and verses on their own: bowed strings, flutes, woodwinds, serpents, trombones, and concertinas are the most suitable, but anything that can play a melodic line is usually welcome.

-The meetings take place monthly on Second Sundays from 2:00 to 5:00 p.m. at the Newton Highlands Congregational Church, 54 Lincoln St., Newton, Massachusetts.
+The meetings take place monthly on Sundays, usually from 2:00 to 5:00 p.m. at the Newton Highlands Congregational Church, 54 Lincoln St., Newton, Massachusetts.

-The meeting dates for Winter/Spring 2013 will be:
+The meeting dates for Spring 2014 will be:

 Also don’t miss this Special Event: